LEGISLATIVE ACTION INFORMATION

 REGULATION OF LOCAL AND RECREATION AGENCIES

-• Missouri communities are diverse, from urban to rural and everything in between, and require tailored approaches for effective and efficient governance.
+• Functions and responsibilities of local park and recreation are currently defined and governed by State statutes, city and county home rule charters, local ordinances, resolutions and contracts, and voter approved bond issue and sales tax covenants.
+Missouri communities are diverse, from urban to rural and everything in between, and require tailored approaches for effective and efficient governance.
 The tremendous variety of activities, facilities, and populations makes the task of statewide regulations on unique local issues unnecessarily expensive and burdensome for local officials seeking local control.

 WORKFORCE DEVELOPMENT